-Putting together a crust made from graham crackers is not hard at all—and it comes together quickly.
+Putting together a graham cracker crust is not hard at all—and it comes together quickly.
 Use this recipe to make cream pies, key lime pie, cheesecake, or any other pie that could use a graham cracker crust!

-- 12 rectangular graham crackers (about 6 ounces), broken into pieces equaling about 1 1/2 cups
+- 12 rectangular graham cracker sheets (about 6 ounces), broken into pieces equaling about 1 1/2 cups

 - 2 tablespoons sugar